Asymptotic for the rightmost zeros of Bell and Eulerian polynomials: Introduction

 For the Eulerian numbers we use the angle brackets notation which it is also used in \cite{bre}.

 The Eulerian polynomials $(\Ee_n)_n$ are defined by $\Ee_0=1$ and

 At $x=-1$, they provide the value of the Riemann zeta function at the negative integers

-The Eulerian polynomial $\Ee_n$ has $n-1$ simple and negative zeros, and the zeros of $\Ee_{n+1}$ interlace the zeros of $\Ee_n$ \cite{law} (let us note that $\Ee_n$ has degree $n-1$).
-If we write $\varsigma_m(n)$, $1\le m\le n-1$, for the negative zeros of the $n$-th Eulerian polynomial, ordered in decreasing size, we have.
+The Eulerian polynomial $\Ee_n$ has $n-1$ simple and negative zeros (let us note that $\Ee_n$ has degree $n-1$), and the zeros of $\Ee_{n+1}$ strictly interlace the zeros of $\Ee_n$ \cite{law}.
+If we write $\varsigma_m(n)$, $1\le m\le n-1$, for the negative zeros of the $n$-th Eulerian polynomial, arranged in decreasing order, we have the following result.